 Decorate your hot pink tree with ornaments that won’t distract from the main attraction.
 Start off with an artificial tree with a bright, vivacious shade of pink, such as Treetopia’s Some Like It Hot Pink Christmas Tree.
-This particular tree has a naturally playful character and is slimmer than traditional Christmas trees, making it ideal for tiny yet trendy apartments and condos.
+This particular tree has a naturally playful character.
+It’s slimmer than traditional Christmas trees, making it ideal for tiny yet trendy apartments and condos.

 To achieve a gorgeous “barely there” look, decorate your hot pink tree with clear, translucent, or silver ornaments.
-Transparent plastic ball ornaments are great because, no matter their size, they won’t hide or obscure your tree’s electrifying pink foliage.
+Transparent plastic ball ornaments are great.
+No matter their size, they won’t hide or obscure your tree’s electrifying pink foliage.
 If you’re lucky enough to find transparent heart-shaped ornaments, scoop them up at once!

-Translucent glass or acrylic icicle, snowflake, and jewel ornaments look exquisite, and their cool appearance complements the intensity of a pink tree beautifully without looking too Christmassy.
+Translucent glass or acrylic icicle, snowflake, and jewel ornaments look exquisite.
+Their cool appearance complements the intensity of a pink tree beautifully without looking too Christmassy.

-For a luxurious touch, display crystal figurines or starburst-shaped crystal décor on the prominent parts of the tree, preferably at eye-level.
+For a luxurious touch, display crystal figurines or starburst-shaped crystal décor on the prominent parts of the tree at eye-level.